sschober/gropdf-zig/README.md

 At the moment, we implement a small subset of the `grout` language only:

-* We support only a single font, "Time New Roman", as that can be referenced very easily in PDF, without the need to embedd it.
+* We support only a single font, "Times New Roman", as that can be referenced very easily in PDF, without the need to embed it.
-* No drawing commands are intepreted.
+* No drawing commands are interpreted.

 The resulting PDF has some, let's call them inefficiencies.
 A lot of similar commands are issued in sequence, which could be compacted.
 As a lot of this is already present